The Art of Sterilization

 - EU GMP Annex 1: Provides detailed requirements for the aseptic processing of sterile products, emphasizing the importance of environmental control, validation, and monitoring.

-- ISO 14644-1: Specifies the classification of air cleanliness in cleanrooms and controlled environments, critical for aseptic processing.
+- ISO 14644-1 specifies the classification of air cleanliness in cleanrooms and controlled environments, which is critical for aseptic processing.

 Key Differences